-An only if reserved (OIR) bit set to one specifies that the device server shall only perform a command if a reservation or persistent reservation exists which allows access to the I_T nexus from which the command was received.
-When OIR is one and a command is received from an I_T nexus for which no reservation exists, the device server shall not perform the command.
-When OIR is one and a command is received from an I_T nexus for an I_T nexus for a logical unit or element upon which no reservation or persistent reservation exists, the device server shall terminate the command with CHECK CONDITION status, and shall set the sense key to NOT READY and the additional sense code and qualifier to NOT RESERVED.
-Commands that shall not be effected by OIR are RESERVE, RELEASE, PERSISTENT RESERVE IN AND PERSISTENT RESERVE OUT.
-Commands affected by OIR are defined with reference to the tables that define the commands allowed in the presence of various reservations in this standard (Table 10) and in the SPC-2 & SPC-3 standards.
-Any command which has "Conflict" in any column of those tables shall be effected by OIR, except those noted above as not being effected.
+An only if reserved (OIR) bit set to one specifies that the device server shall only process a command if a reservation (see SPC-2) or persistent reservation (see SPC-3) exists that allows access via the 1 T nexus from which the command was received.
+When OIR is set to one and a command is received from an 1 T nexus for which no reservation exists, the device server shall not process the command.
+When OIR is set to one and a command is received from an 1 T nexus for which no reservation exists, the device server shall not process the command.
+When OIR is set to one and a command is received from an 1 T nexus for a logical unit upon which no reservation or persistent reservation exists, the device server shall terminate the command with CHECK CONDITION status, and shall set the sense key to ILLEGAL REQUEST and the additional sense code and qualifier to NOT RESERVED.
+Commands that shall not be effected by OIR are defined as Allowed in the presence of persistent reservations in table 10 or SPC-3, or are defined in SPC-2 as Allowed in the presence of reservations.
+Commands that shall be effected by OIR are defined as Conflict in the presence of persistent reservations out of SPC-3, except for the RESERVE, RELEASE, PERSISTENT RESERVATION IN and PERSISTENT RESERVATION OUT commands, or are defined in SPC-2 as Conflict in the presence of reservations.